foreverphoenix/the-phoenix-flavour/content/bioware/mass-effect/getting-started.md

 ### Features

-- Instructions for the Origins and Steam versions of ME1
+- Instructions for the Origin and Steam versions of ME1
 - How to install the DLC for the Steam version
 - Specific instructions for AMD CPUs to fix a bug
 - Additonal profile settings for NVIDIA cards